cwodtke/PersonalOkrTracker/PRD.md

 #### 3.3.1 Health Metric Definition
 **Priority: P0 (Must Have)**

+**Philosophy:**
+Health metrics use a simple Red/Yellow/Green status system for daily check-ins.
+Green is always the target - the goal is to keep all areas green.
+Users define their own custom metrics to track what matters to them.

+**Examples:**
+- Finances
+- Physical health
+- Mental health
+- Family
+- Relationships
+- Energy
+- Or any other area that matters to the user

 **Requirements:**
-- Define custom health metrics:
+- Each metric tracks:
-  - Name (required, e.g., "Exercise", "Sleep", "Meditation")
+  - Name (required, user-defined) - e.g., "Exercise", "Finances", "Sleep"
-  - Description (optional)
+  - Description (optional) - what this metric represents
-  - Type: Counter (numeric) or Boolean (yes/no)
-  - Target (optional, e.g., "150 minutes/week")
+  - Current status: 🔴 Red | 🟡 Yellow | 🟢 Green
+  - Notes (optional) - updated weekly to capture what's affecting this metric
+  - Last updated date
-  - Active status
+- One-click status update
-- Edit/archive health metrics
+- Weekly notes field to add context about what's affecting each metric
+- Status history for trend analysis
+- Full customization - users create any metrics they want

 ### 3.4 Task Management